erikenbody/markdown-cv/index.md

 ## About Me

-Evolutionary biologist fascinated with biodiversity and the evolutionary processes that generate diversity in wild populations.
-My research leverages current technologies in genomic sequencing and field ecology to study the mechanisms that maintain population and trait diversity through natural, social, and sexual selection processes.
-These projects span a diverse group of organisms.
+I am an evolutionary biologist trained in bioinformatics, field ecology, and behavioral research.
+My research is driven by my fascination with the evolutionary processes that generate diversity in wild populations.
+This research includes projects on birds, mammals, and fish from the Americas, Eurasia, and Oceania.

 ## Appointments